aaronsharma/SEGP/Portfolio/Background Research.md

 Similarly to Forest, Glacier View is using the idea of nudging people's actions towards a positive result.
 Their tying it to reworld reforestation is a fantastic further step, and we may well consider some form of tangable rreal world effect too.

-- Clear definition of the problem.
+**B3 Clear definition of the problem.
 How does your project relate to the above?
-We will be marking the ability of your team to identify a  worthwhile and important problem and clearly articulate the scope and  challenge of the problem.
+We will be marking the ability of your team to identify a  worthwhile and important problem and clearly articulate the scope and  challenge of the problem.**

 #### The Number Game